 I am a political scientist interested, broadly, in the politics of public policy and decision-making.
 I am currently a teaching fellow in Politics at Liverpool Hope University.

 My doctoral research looked at EU policy coordination in the field of culture and combines two areas of study that I have been interested in since my undergraduate days: public policy and the (public) governance of culture, particularly as it relates to issues of cultural identity and cultural diversity.

 I have a BA in Political Science with a double minor in Economics and Cultural Studies from McGill University (2008) and a MSc in Media Management from the University of Glasgow (2009).
 Before starting my PhD at King’s College in 2012, I was a lecturer for two years at Friedrich-Alexander-Universität in Nürnberg, Germany.
 I also have 10 years’ experience (on-and-off) working in the Canadian film and television industry.

-Between December 2014-June 2016, I was the communications officer of the Political Studies Association (PSA)‘s Graduate Network.
-I am also a member of the PSA’s Equality & Diversity working group and am the current member of the Early Career Network for my institution.
+Between December 2014-June 2016, I was the communications officer of the Political Studies Association (PSA)’s Postgraduate Network.
+I was also a member of the PSA’s Equality & Diversity working group.
 At City, I was the former research student representative in my department (2013-2015) and the co-creator and past co-convenor of the SASS Research Students’ Society.

 Outside of academia, I love to cook, read (especially literary fiction and crime novels), and escape to the British countryside whenever I can.
 I am originally from Nova Scotia, Canada, and love to return home as often as possible.

 For a more detailed CV, please contact me.